Kernel Learning for High-Resolution Time-Frequency Distribution: The Proposed Kernel Learning Based TFD

-According to convolution theorem, the expression in equation (\ref{eq2}) can be rewritten as the form of 2D convolution operation as below \cite{BOASHASH2018120}:
+According to the convolution theorem and (\ref{eq1b}), the expression in equation (\ref{eq2}) can be rewritten as the form of 2D convolution operation as below \cite{BOASHASH2018120}:

-where $* *$ denotes the 2D convolution operator, and $\gamma(t, f)$ is a 2D convolutional kernel which is computed by 2D Fourier transform of AF kernel function $\Phi(\theta, \tau)$.
+where $* *$ denotes the 2D convolution operator, and $\gamma(t, f)$ is a 2D convolutional kernel, which is computed by 2D Fourier transform of the AF kernel function $\Phi(\theta, \tau)$.
 Additionally, the ADTFD is defined as the 2D convolution of a quadratic TFD with an adaptive directional filter \cite{s000349}:

-where $\gamma_{\beta}(t, f)$ denotes the double derivative directional Gaussian filter (DGF), and $\beta$ is the rotation angle with respect to the time axis.
-For all the TF points, their angles are selected by optimization among a group of directions at the same time.
+where $\gamma_{\beta}(t, f)$ denotes the double derivative directional Gaussian filter, and $\beta$ is the rotation angle with respect to the time axis.
+For each TF point, its angle is selected by solving an optimization problem over a group of directions \cite{s000349}.